compilit/compilit-commons/cqers-mediator-spring/README.md

 This library is an extension of the cqers-mediator-core/api package.
 It adds a convenient way to bootstrap all necessary objects into the Spring application context.

-The purpose of this library is to take away all the boilerplate code that is connected to implementing this pattern.
-This library works to achieve several goals:

-1. Make your application as loosely coupled as possible.
-2. Enforce CQRS.

-It does this by providing a simple API consisting of a CommandDispatcher, a QueryDispatcher and an EventEmitter.
-These are the only dependencies you'll ever need to inject in any of your classes/services that wish to interact with others.
-The internal Mediator will handle all of this interaction.
-The interaction takes place through the respecitive Commands Queries and Events which are internally connected to their CommandHandler, QueryHandler and EventHandler counterparts.

-This implementation was inspired by <a href="https://github.com/jkratz55/spring-mediatR">Spring MediatR</a>
-and <a href=https://github.com/jbogard/MediatR>MediatR for .NET</a>.

-I do not claim this is a better implementation than the aforementioned JVM implementation.
-Only the initial configuration is a bit easier/less verbose.

 # Installation

 First make sure you are in fact using Spring as your IOC supplier.
 This project depends on a provided spring-context